 - “You can’t say that in Bible study, you need to keep the conversation generalized and less intense.”

-- “You scare people with your faith….it’s too intense and people doubt that God can really say/do that in you life.”
+- “You scare people with your faith….it’s too intense and people doubt that God can say/do that in your life.”

 - “Calm it down.
 God is not the author of confusion.
 I’m confused by what you are saying, so it must be Satan, not God”

-When I realized I was not maturing spiritually with these religious friends, I searched for true friends of faith….women I trusted to listen and guide me towards wisdom, not fear.
+When I realized I was not maturing spiritually with these religious friends, I searched for true friends of faith…women I trusted to listen and guide me toward wisdom, not fear.

 Are you a woman who carried the little box…and when your friends meet the rites of passage, you allow them inside?
 Or…are you a more passionate Believer like Beth Moore, Priscilla Shirer, Kay Arthur, and Anne Graham Lotz?
 And when your friend says “God just spoke to me” you listen, in faith, not disbelief.